edorachlee/TicTacToe_AI/README.md

 # tictactoe_AI
- A TicTacToe game in C++ that has a built in AI for you to play against.
+ A TicTacToe game in C++ that has a built in opponent for you to play against.
 It's smart but not perfect - can you win?

 Author: Chang Hi Lee(lee.c@wustl.edu)